 Visitors can relive the excitement of Henry’s speech at this National Historic Landmark via live reenactments.
 They can also explore the city’s first public cemetery, the final resting place of many important figures in American history including George Wythe (signer of the Declaration of Independence), and Elizabeth Arnold Poe, mother of Edgar Allan Poe.

 Located in Richmond’s oldest standing neighborhood, Church Hill, the c.
-1741 church also features a permanent exhibit that delve into the area’s history, including events leading to the war.
+1741 church also features a permanent exhibit that delve into the area’s history, including events leading to the American Revolution.
 There’s perhaps no better place to get a taste of the revolutionary spirit that forever altered the course of the nation.

 History of St. John’s Church

 St. John’s Church was the first church built in the city of Richmond.
-It was completed in 1741 as part of the Henrico Parish.
-The parish was established in 1611.
+It was completed in 1741 as part of the Henrico Parish, established in 1611.
 William Byrd II, founder of the city of Richmond, donated the land and timber to build the church.
 The graveyard is the site of the first public cemetery in Richmond.
 Many persons who made contributions to the history of Richmond and Virginia are buried here, such as: George Wythe, signer of the Declaration of Independence and teacher of law to Thomas Jefferson, Chief Justice John Marshall, and Henry Clay; John Page and James Wood, Governors of Virginia; Elizabeth Arnold Poe, mother of Edgar Allan Poe; and Dr. James McClurg, a Virginia delegate to the Constitutional Convention of 1787.
 In 1961, the National Park Service designated St. John’s Church a National Historic Landmark.

 The brick schoolhouse in the southwest corner of the churchyard, home to our Visitor Center, was built in 1835.
 Vestry records contain references to its use as a Sunday school for African-American children in 1856.
 In the 1880s, the Good Shepherd Mission School for African-American children was relocated to the brick schoolhouse where it remained until it outgrew the building.
 This mission school served an important need in the community of Church Hill by providing one of the first schools for African-American children in Richmond.